Azure/iot-operations-sdks/doc/dev/adr/0001-generalized-topic-tokens.md

 Topic patterns will be generalized at the protocol SDK level, allowing them to function with existing external MQTT topics.
 They will be structured as follows:

--   A topic pattern is a sequence of labels separated by `/`
+-   A **topic pattern** is a sequence of labels separated by `/`
 -   Each label is one of:
     -   A string of printable ASCII characters not including space, `"`, `+`, `#`, `{`, `}`, or `/`
-    -   A token which takes the form `{name}`, where the token name follows the same character rules as above
+    -   A **token** which takes the form `{name}`, where the token name follows the same character rules as above
 -   The first label must not start with `$`

 Topic patterns will be used in all of the protocol constructors in order to generate the final MQTT topic names and filters used by the SDK.
 The tokens in the patterns will be utilized as follows:

--   All token values must be a single label, as described above.
 -   A map of token values may be provided to all constructors for tokens that are not necessarily known at compile time but are constant for the life of the envoy (e.g. the client ID).
-These tokens will always be static in the resulting topic names/filters (e.g. they will not be turned into wildcards).
+These values will be substituted for their tokens before any other processing (e.g. they will not be turned into wildcards).
--   For senders/invokers, a map of token values may be provided to the send call for fully dynamic tokens.
-These token values will be substituted into the pattern in order to generate the actual topic name (and response topic name, if applicable) used in the MQTT publish; if any unresolved tokens remain after substitution, this should be considered user error.
+-   For senders/invokers, any token values not provided to the constructor may be provided at runtime to the send/invoke method.
+These token values will be similarly substituted into the pattern in order to generate the actual topic name (and response topic name, if applicable) used in the MQTT publish.
+If a topic name contains any remaining tokens that have not been substituted at time of publish, it should be considered user error.
 -   For receivers/executors, any tokens not provided to the constructor will be turned into MQTT `+` wildcards to generate the MQTT topic filter used in the subscription.
 When an MQTT publish is received, the receiver will parse the incoming topic name in order to extract a map of resolved token values to provide to the handler (which should include the tokens provided to the constructor for user convenience).
+-   All token values must be a single label, as described above.
+-   Providing values for tokens not present in a topic pattern is _not_ considered an error.
+This allows consumers like the protocol compiler to provide well-known token values without needing to parse the pattern.

 Libraries which wrap the protocol SDKs (e.g. the protocol compiler and service libraries) may still provide and/or require well-known tokens, since they are